morgant/osx-window-sizing/README.markdown

 Usage
 -----

+To compile and run all scripts to ~/Library/Scripts, run

+  rake install

 It is recommended that you bind the scripts to shortcut keys in the system.
 I personally use `ctrl-shift-M` for maximize and `ctrl-shift-C` for center.